-All 3 and 4 year old children are entitled to free early education and childcare for 15 hours per week for 38 weeks a year.
-From September 2017, eligible children will also be entitled to an additional 15 hours a week providing their parents meet the qualifying criteria.
+All three and four year old children are entitled to free early education and childcare for 15 hours per week for 38 weeks a year.
 Additional hours can be accessed at a fee and will depend on the individual setting.

-To give parents and carers choice and flexibility, the universal 15 hours can be taken over a minimum of 2 days 7am - 7pm with no session being longer than 10 hours.
+To give parents and carers choice and flexibility, the 15 hours can be taken over a minimum of two days, 7am – 7pm, with no session being shorter than 2.5 hours or longer than 10 hours.

 Parents may also choose to take fewer hours per week over the full year rather than over 38 weeks, however this will depend on the individual settings' opening hours and session availability.

-Both the universal and extended entitlement starts from the school term following a child’s third birthday.
+Both the universal and extended 30 hour entitlement start from the school term following a child’s third birthday.

 |Month child was born||School term when free childcare can start|

 |Between 1st September and 31st December

 How do I find a place?